StarRocks/starrocks/quick_start/Deploy.md

 JAVA_OPTS = "-Xmx4096m -XX:+UseMembar -XX:SurvivorRatio=8 -XX:MaxTenuringThreshold=7 -XX:+PrintGCDateStamps -XX:+PrintGCDetails -XX:+UseConcMarkSweepGC -XX:+UseParNewGC -XX:+CMSClassUnloadingEnabled -XX:-CMSParallelRemarkEnabled -XX:CMSInitiatingOccupancyFraction=80 -XX:SoftRefLRUPolicyMSPerMB=0 -Xloggc:$STARROCKS_HOME/log/fe.gc.log"
 ```

-You can adjust `-Xmx4096m` basd on the FE memory size.
-Recommend to set the memory size to 16G or above to avoid GC.
+You can adjust `-Xmx4096m` based on the FE memory size.
+It is recommended to set the memory size to 16G or above to avoid GC.
 All StarRocks metadata is stored in the memory.

 Step 2: Create a metadata directory and add the meta_dir config to `conf/fe.conf`